shuvoxcd01/Dyna/README.md

-# Policy-Evaluation
+# Policy-Evaluation & Policy-Iteration
-Iterative Policy Evaluation for estimating state-value function from an arbitrary policy.
+* Iterative Policy Evaluation for estimating state-value function from an arbitrary policy.
+* Exact Policy Evaluation using Bellman's Equation.
+* Policy Iteration (to find a optimal value function and a deterministic optimal policy)

 # Environment
 [Denny Britz's reinforcement-learning repository](https://github.com/dennybritz/reinforcement-learning.git) has been a great help in creating the environment.
 Most of the environment related code is taken from there.